Reviews You Can Rely On

 Measured Average Temperature Deviation at 98° F 0.7

 The Kinsa QuickCare is a Bluetooth smart thermometer that tracks more than just the patient's temperature when combined with the accompanying app.
 The Kinsa is a probe-style thermometer with a large, easy-to-read display and color alerts that correspond in case of fever.
-In our tests, this device was simple to operate, using just a single button on the probe to take temperature and settings.
+In our tests, this device was simple to operate, using a single button on the probe to take temperature and settings.
 Pair the device with a smartphone via Bluetooth and unlock its full potential.
 Users can create individual profiles for family members, track temperature and symptoms, track medication administration times, and set reminders for the next dose.
 Users can also get guidance and care recommendations related to their symptoms or see data about illnesses in the local area.

 Though the automatically stored information may be convenient, not every user needs the extra technology.
 The thermometer wants you to use the app, but you can bypass the screen and use it as a simple digital thermometer.
-If you have zero interest in dealing with yet another smartphone app, check out the Vicks SpeedRead we tested, which is accurate, easy to use, and reasonably priced.
+If you have zero interest in dealing with another smartphone app, check out the Vicks SpeedRead we tested, which is accurate, easy to use, and reasonably priced.
 Also, the single button at the top of the probe on the Kinsa QuickCare might be small for folks with larger hands.
 During testing, we found the readings to be inaccurate around the lower 90s Fahrenheit, and though we like the safety aspect of the flexible tip, some might find it challenging if they have larger fingers.
-Minor criticisms aside, the Kinsa QuickCare offers a lot of features and is a great option for anyone wanting to keep digital records of illnesses or track medication dosing.
+Minor criticisms aside, the Kinsa QuickCare offers many features and is a great option for anyone wanting to keep digital records of illnesses or track medication dosing.

 A large bright display and flexible tip make this app capable thermometer a favorite.